bodiyang/Taxcalc-Payroll/docs/contributing/RELEASING.md

 Releasing Tax-Caclculator Packages
 ==================================

-The following outlines the process to release Tax-Calculator Packages on Conda-Forge and creating a new branch to fix a bug in a previous release.
+The following outlines the process to release Taxcalc-Payroll Packages on Conda-Forge and creating a new branch to fix a bug in a previous release.

-Create new `taxcalc` packages
+Create new `taxcalcpayroll` packages
 ===========================
 ```